kiwayne-campbell/ruby-mvc-api/README.md

 - At this point, you want to separate out the data and grab only the elements from Spotify's data that you need.

+#update
+- may 14th 2017 - added example for how to dive into spotify api call and retrieve specifc data

 # Next Goal?